 The Athens Conservatoire’s premium location at the heart of Athens and its iconic “bauhaus” building, make it a unique and enviable cultural hub for various contemporary arts and cultural events.

 The main building is a short walking distance from the National Garden of Athens, the Presidential Palace and the National Stadium, where the first contemporary Olympic Games took place, and near the Zappeion Megaron, where the European Greek Presidency took place in 2014.

 The building is designed by the famous Greek architect Ioannis Despotopoulos (1903-1992) who holds a prominent position within the modernist architectural movement of the 1930s and the Bauhaus movement in which he actively participated.
 His work for the Athens Conservatoire is the only completed part of an ambitious large-scale cultural complex commissioned in 1959 by the then government for Athens, for which he earned the top architectural prize of its time.

 Today, the building is undergoing a process of gradual transformation and renovation and is well sought after by leading arts organizations.
 To name but a few highlights:

-All our friends and visitors are welcome to experience this unique event and get to know a seminal building at the heart of downtown Athens and the leading performing arts institute in Greece today.
+All our friends and visitors are welcome to visit our seminal building at the heart of downtown Athens and get to know the leading performing arts institute in Greece today.

 |THE AC ARCHIVES: IN ENGLISH||Follow @odeionathinon|